Ligier JS3

-The Ligier JS3 is a sports-racing car that was built by Automobiles Ligier.
-It was unveiled in 1971 and ended its competition life in the same year.
+The Ligier JS3 is a sports-racing car built by Automobiles Ligier.
+It was unveiled in 1971 and ended its competition life the same year.
 Only one JS3, chassis JS3-01, was ever built.

 The Car

-The design for the car was done late in 1970 by Michel Têtu.
-Two different models of the car were built and tested at the Eiffel wind tunnel late in January 1971 before choosing one to become the final design.
+The JS3 was designed in late 1970 by Michel Têtu.
+Two scale models of the car were built and tested at the Eiffel wind tunnel late in January 1971 before choosing one to become the final design.
 In contrast to the dual-purpose JS1 fixed-head coupé, the JS3 was an open-top two-door two-seat "barquette" meant exclusively for circuit racing.
 Like the JS1, the JS3 was named to honour company owner Guy Ligier's former teammate, business partner and close friend Jo Schlesser who died in his 3rd Formula 1 race.

 The chassis was a combination of the techniques Têtu used for the JS1 and contemporary Formula 1 practice, resulting in a monocoque of Klegecell-PVC/aluminum-sheet panels and TMAW-welded aluminum.